U17 Outdoor Competition Rules

 CRICKET BALLS.
 The home club shall supply one ball in reasonable condition for each match until the County Final for which 2 new balls will be supplied by ECB.

-The MCA Chairmans Under 17 Cup Final will be played at Wembley CC on Sunday 11th August 2019 commencing at 1.30pm.
+The MJCA Chairmans Under 17 Cup Final will be played at Wembley CC on Sunday 11th August 2019 commencing at 1.30pm.
 Match format to be Under 17 is 40 overs per team.

 It is intended to appoint independent umpires for County League and Cup Semi-finals and finals where possible, subject to umpire availability.
 If clubs have acceptable umpires who are willing to stand in these matches please let the competition organiser know in good time so that arrangements can be finalised as early as possible; especially vital for semi-finals as there is usually very little time.